universalbit-dev/SELKS/README.md

 Here is an extract of the dashboards list: SN-ALERTS, SN-ALL, SN-ANOMALY, SN-DHCP, SN-DNS, SN-DNP3, SN-FILE-Transactions, SN-FLOW, SN-HTTP, SN-HUNT-1, SN-IDS, SN-IKEv2, SN-KRB5, SN-MQTT, SN-NFS, SN-OVERVIEW, SN-RDP, SN-RFB, SN-SANS-MTA-Training, SN-SIP, SN-SMB, SN-SMTP, SN-SNMP, SN-SSH, SN-STATS, SN-TLS, SN-VLAN, SN-TFTP, SN-TrafficID

 Additional visualizations and dashboards are also available in the ``Events viewer`` (EveBox).

-### Prerequisites
----
-##### The minimal configuration for production usage is 2 cores and 9 Gb of memory.
-As Suricata
-and Elastisearch are multithreaded, the more cores you have the better it is.
-Regarding memory, the more traffic to monitor you have, the more getting some extra memory will be interesting.

 ### Usage and logon credentials
 ---